sukantoraymond/flowcli/README.md

 flowcli
 ```

-flowcli will be able to present account information for following test accounts preconfigured in the emulator:
+flowcli will be able to present account information for the following test accounts preconfigured in the emulator:

 ```
 Account 1: 01cf0e2f2f715450